normseth/ci-demo/doc/readme.md

 One optional practice I'm not following is a Berksfile above the cookbook directories that is, in essence, a superset of the per-cookbook files.
 If you create such a file, you need to make sure it doesn't have a ```metadata``` entry.

+## Testing
+My test "harness" for infrastructure code includes the following:
+* Rspec
+* ChefSpec
+* ServerSpec
+One common tool _not_ on this list currently is Test-Kitchen.
+I may well add it in future, but at the moment I'm not worrying about multi-platform issues, which is perhaps the biggest reason to use Test-Kitchen.
+I.e. it would add complexity for limited value right now.

+For application code, I've simply followed the tools employed in the tutorial:
+* Rspec
+* Capybara

 ## Jenkins